EMERGING MARKETS-Brazil stocks slammed after Petrobras CEO axed

 Colombia's peso COP= inched up 0.2% as a recovery in crude prices supported the oil producing country's currency.
 O/R

-Markets focused on a speech by Federal Reserve Chair Jerome Powell scheduled later in the day, with investors looking for any fresh comments about the path of future interest rate hikes in the U.S.
+Markets focused on a speech by Federal Reserve Chair Jerome Powell scheduled later in the day, with investors looking for any fresh comments about the path of future U.S. interest rate hikes.

+"In emerging markets, an ongoing tightening of financial conditions, concerns over growth, and high volatility remain strong headwinds," analysts at J.P.Morgan wrote in a client note.

 The Chilean peso CLP= fell 0.5%, tracking lower copper prices on fears of slowing global economic growth.
 MET/L

-The Andean country is expected to hike its benchmark interest rate to 9% in June, a central bank poll of traders suggested, as it battles to rein in high inflation.
+The Andean country is expected to hike its benchmark interest rate to 9% in June, a central bank poll of traders suggested, as it battles with high inflation.

 Argentine peso bills, devalued by years of inflation now soaring near 60%, are starting to cause a literal strain on wallets - with the largest banknote in circulation worth under $5 in commonly used exchange markets.
 The peso ARS=RASL fell 0.1% against dollar.